 The City does not get any of the money that is charged to vehicle owners when their vehicles are towed.
 All of the money goes to the towing contractor.
 The best possible outcome for a snow emergency is to have no vehicles towed.

-Under a snowfall of 3-5”, if a snow emergency is called and with all equipment on-line and all personnel present we can finish plowing and salting operations in 8 hours.
+Under a snowfall of 3-5”, if a snow emergency is called, and all equipment and personnel are dispatched, we can finish plowing and salting operations in 8 hours.
 It doesn’t take that much less time to do if there is less snow as we still have to drive all the streets and alleys.
-It does takes more time to do deeper snow.
+It takes more time to remove deeper snow.